neronlux/ntek-app-website/README.md

 ## 🐛 Troubleshooting

 ### Build Issues
-- Ensure Node.js version is 20.x or higher
+- Ensure Node.js version is 20.19.0 or higher for React 19 compatibility
 - Clear `node_modules` and reinstall if needed
 - Check TypeScript errors with `npm run check`
+- For React 19 peer dependency warnings, use `npm install --legacy-peer-deps`

 ### Deployment Issues
 - Verify environment variables are set correctly